Our DNP Adult-Gerontology Acute Care Nurse Practitioner program features:

 AGACNP students will complete courses in assessment, diagnosis and treatment of adults and older adults.
 Students receive a strong background in pharmacology, diagnostic reasoning and decision-making skills.
 Some courses are available online, but all clinical related courses for the program are completed in a face to face format.
 Additional coursework will emphasize interprofessional education, geriatric syndromes, health promotion in vulnerable adults and the development of the AGACNP role.

-The program provides two tracks.
-Both options offer a practice-focused curriculum that will support an entry into a career trajectory for those pursuing expert clinical practice and leadership.
+This program offers a practice-focused curriculum that will support an entry into a career trajectory for those pursuing expert clinical practice and leadership.

 - The doctorate track is a full-time, three-year program, which includes a combination of advanced practice core, AGACNP specialty courses and DNP core courses.
 It prepares students for entry into practice as an AGACNP along with advanced clinical, scholarship and leadership roles.
 The program emphasizes continued clinical sub-specialization, along with application of quality improvement and outcomes management principles to the acute care patient population.

 Graduates from the AGACNP program are eligible for national certification as an adult gerontology acute care nurse practitioner (AGACNP).

 DNP student learning outcomes (applies to all Post-Master’s DNP and all APRN specialties)

 - Demonstrate readiness to enter clinical practice via specialty competencies with the appropriate scientific knowledge, and considerations for its application to practice.